Decaying oscillations in an LRC circuit

 The schematic above shows the circuit (circuit B).
 A .pdf version of this schematic is available here to download and show on the data projector.
 Channel three on the oscilloscope shows the voltage applied by the signal generator to the circuit, and channel four shows the voltage across the inductor.
 Channels one and two are connected via a double-pole, double-throw switch to the ends of either the capacitor (switch down) or the resistor (switch up).
 The oscilloscope subtracts the signal on channel two from that on channel one, and displays the difference on a separate trace.
 This allows you to show the voltages across the capacitor and the inductor simultaneously, and to switch between the capacitor and the resistor.

-The original circuit, which is still available, had the resistor and the inductor in the opposite positions, with oscilloscope channel four showing the voltage across the resistor, and the switch connected to the capacito and the inductor, so that you can display the voltage across the resistor simultaneously with that across the inductor or the capacitor (circuit A):
+The original circuit, which is still available, had the resistor and the inductor in the opposite positions, with oscilloscope channel four showing the voltage across the resistor, and the switch connected to the capacitor and the inductor, so that you can display the voltage across the resistor simultaneously with that across the inductor or the capacitor (circuit A):

 LRC circuit